-Although these theories sound fine and dandy, scholars and historians have widely been able to debunk all of them, and argue for William Shakespeare being the actual author of his plays.
-The most important piece of evidence that supports Shakespeare writing these plays is that his name is actually written in the plays.
-It would take a huge amount of evidence to discount these records, not just a lack of records.
+Although these theories sound fine and dandy, scholars and historians have widely been able to debunk all of them and argue for William Shakespeare as the actual author of his plays.
+The most important piece of evidence that supports Shakespeare writing the plays is that his name is actually written in them.
+It would take a huge amount of evidence to discount these records.

 Francis Bacon, for example, could not be Shakespeare.
 He penned some court entertainment, but there is no grasp of any sort of plot, characters, or conflict that is present in Shakespeare’s plays.
 Similarly, believing that Christopher Marlowe faked his death just to hide under the pen name of Shakespeare doesn’t hold any academic weight.
 Similarly, the most critical factor that absolutely eliminates Edward de Vere from the running is that he died when Shakespeare’s sonnets were still being written and published.
 People cannot write sonnets after they have passed away.